sammanthp007/DySi-Open/README.md

 - [x] User sees a loading state while waiting for posts to load.
 - [x] User sees images being rendered progressively as it gets downloaded.
 - [x] User sees Launch Image when they open the app
+- [x] User sees empty table message when the table does not have any posts to show.
+User will not see empty table cells.

 > Feel free to surprise us with anything cool you can do to this project.